The Champ (1979 film): Cast

 Robert Redford turned down the lead role.
 Ryan O'Neal signed to play the lead but wanted his son Griffin as T.J.
 After the director refused, claiming that Griffin was too old, O'Neal withdrew from the project.
 The filmmakers conducted a six-month talent search with thousands of applicants to cast the role of T.J., and Schroder was chosen immediately after his audition.

 Production

 Director Franco Zeffirelli said that he was inspired to remake the original film after seeing it again on television.
 It had first made an impression on him as a child because of the parallels between his own troubled youth and that of the boy in the story.

 Reception

 Critical response

-At review aggregator Rotten Tomatoes, the film holds has an approval rating of 40% based on 25 reviews, with an average rating of 5.2/10.
-At Metacritic, the film has a weighted average score of 38 out of 100 based on eight critics, indicating "generally unfavorable reviews."
+At review aggregator Rotten Tomatoes, the film holds an approval rating of 40% based on 25 reviews, with an average rating of 5.2/10.
+At Metacritic, the film has a weighted average score of 38 out of 100 based on eight critics, indicating "generally unfavorable reviews".